 The Company has a diverse product portfolio that caters to the varied preference of the local market.
-The Core brands are Ginebra San Miguel and Vino Kulafu, the leading brands in the gin and Chinese wine categories respectively, combined for 94% of the Group's total revenues.
+Core brands Ginebra San Miguel and Vino Kulafu, the leading brands in the gin and Chinese wine categories, respectively, combined for 94% of the Group's total revenues.
 The other products that complete the liquor business of the Group comprise about 6% of its total revenues.
 These products are available nationwide while some are exclusively exported to select countries.